RobertDyball/Angular2MultiSPA/README.md

 - Main data model now separated into a separate project
 - Set up an intial, separate View Model, and simple fetch of data and images from Web API through to an Angular 2 service
-- Added Code first, to create database now, go to Package Manager console, type: Update-Database (note no sample data this drop, get the sql data insert if needed from Northwind.sql for now until seeding is added)
+- Added Code first, to create database now, go to Package Manager console, type: Update-Database (note no sample data this drop, get the SQL data insert if needed from Northwind.sql for now until seeding is added)
+- Added OpenIdDict using password flow, basic authentication using JWT tokens, in memory database (thanks to password flow sample from https://github.com/openiddict/openiddict-samples )

 #### Work in progress
-- Setup SQL seeding and database creation from code
+- Setup SQL seeding and database creation from code for WebAPI data
-- Add JWT token authentication using OpenIdDict
+- Enhance user authentication / login, add validation & error handling.

 #### TODO